oslabs-beta/kQ/README.md

 ## See kQ in action using our Kafka application simulator

 If you haven't yet set up your Kafka application, but you want to see how kQ works, we've got you covered.
-In this section, we'll show you how to set up our Kafka application simulator and track its metrics using kafkaQ.
+In this section, we'll show you how to set up our Kafka application simulator and track its metrics using kQ.

 First, clone this repo (`git clone https://github.com/oslabs-beta/kafkaQ.git`) and cd into it (`cd kafkaq`).
 From here, we will split the instructions into 3 sections for clarity.